Notalib/nativescript-accessibility-ext/README.md

 #### Function: View.androidSendAccessibilityEvent(eventName: string, msg?: text) (Android)

-Trigger an accessibility event on Android
+Trigger an accessibility event on Android.

+**Please note:** These are exposed as is and most of them haven't been tested.

 ```typescript
 el.androidSendAccessibilityEvent(eventName, msg);